 The number of credit hours follows each course listing.
 Directed study, internship, thesis, practicum, and some other courses are offered on a variable hours basis.
 For these courses, the minimum and maximum number of hours will be indicated.
 The number of hours will be determined in consultation with the instructor and advisor.

-It is the student's responsibility to review the prerequisite and corequisite requirements included as part of the course description.
-Students who have not successfully completed the specific courses identified may not take the course without the instructor's permission.
-Departments that enforce prerequisites will cancel the registration in a course of a student who does not meet the course prerequisites.
-A student whose registration is cancelled will be notified via his/her UWF email account.
-For further information about prerequisites and corequisites, please contact the offering department and review the information found in the Registration & Records section of this Catalog.
+It is the student's responsibility to review the prerequisite and corequisite requirements included as part of the course search.
+Refer to Searching for Courses for step-by-step instructions on how to search for a course and view the prerequisites and/or corequisites.
+For further information about prerequisites and corequisites, please contact the offering department and review the information found in the Registration Policies & Procedures section of this Catalog.

-Courses in the 990-999 series are not identified in the University catalog and are exceptions to the general rule for course equivalencies and may not be transferable.
+Courses in the 990-999 series are not identified in the University catalog, are exceptions to the general rule for course equivalencies, and may not be transferable.
 Transfer credit is at the discretion of the receiving institution.
-These courses are semester specific and may change in title, content, and credit hours.
+These courses are semester-specific and may change in title, content, and credit hours.